 You have been positive for COVID-19 in the past, completed isolation, and are retesting.
 The test may come back positive.
 If you have had COVID-19 previously and have been isolated at least 10 days, without fever for three days, and have had improvement of respiratory symptoms, CDC guidance states that you are no longer contagious (able to spread the virus to someone else).

-If you test negative for COVID-19 by a viral test:
+If you test negative for COVID-19:

 You did not have COVID-19 at the time of testing.
 This result does not mean that you are immune from COVID-19 in the future.
 Please practice protective measures to reduce your risk.